ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/train-test.md

 The testing loop passes each batch of test data through the model and compares predictions to the actual labels to calculate accuracy.

 The accuracy is calculated as a percentage of correctly classified images.
-Both the accuracy and PyTorch profiler report is printed at the end of the script.
+Both the accuracy and PyTorch profiler reports are printed at the end of the script.

 Here is the testing loop with profiling: